Loliticos/Loliticos/README.md

 ## Ammy

-My name is Amanda, I am from Brasilia (Brasil), i'm a backend developer, and mostly use [`Javascript`], [`Rust`] and [`GO`] on my projects.
+My name is Amanda, I am from Brasilia (Brasil), and mostly a backend developer, I mostly use [`Javascript`], [`Rust`] and [`GO`] on my projects.
 I love mystery, I am fascinated with the universe and the human mind, for me it's the two things that have more questions than answers and I love that.

 ## Contact Me